What Is a HIPAA Security Risk Assessment?

 - Records showing the assessment was reviewed and approved by organizational leadership

+The quality and depth of your documentation matters as much as the fact that an assessment was performed.
 Maintain a version history of each risk assessment update, along with records of what changed and why.
 This demonstrates the continuous nature of your risk management program and gives OCR investigators a clear compliance narrative if your organization is ever audited.
-Explore our HIPAA compliance checklist for a documentation framework your practice can begin implementing immediately.

 OCR Audit Risk: Mergers, New Technology, and Environmental Changes